josbeir/cakephp-docs-md/docs/2/en/core-libraries/components/pagination.md

 It's very easy to incorporate AJAX functionality into pagination.
 Using the `JsHelper` and `RequestHandlerComponent` you can easily add AJAX pagination to your application.
-See [ajax-pagination](#ajax-pagination) for more information.
+See [Ajax Pagination](#ajax-pagination) for more information.

 ## Pagination in the view